dakni/WoS_Anthropocene/Bibliometry.md

-Data was downloaded on Fri Apr 20 2018 from [Web of Science](http://apps.webofknowledge.com/summary.do?product=WOS&search_mode=GeneralSearch&qid=1&SID=F2uyu8Tz33gg81ezRRV&page=) using advanced search and the query "TS=anthropocene".
+Data was downloaded on Tue Apr 24 2018 from [Web of Science](http://apps.webofknowledge.com/summary.do?product=WOS&search_mode=GeneralSearch&qid=1&SID=F2uyu8Tz33gg81ezRRV&page=) using advanced search and the query "TS=anthropocene".
 TS is the Web of Science tag for "Topic Field" and includes the following fields